June 2024 New Releases

 As the semester heats up with yearning love notes and late nights spent with a boy who escapes any box her brain tries to put him in, Marlowe starts to question if there’s really a set solution to love.
 Could a girl who has never met a problem she couldn’t solve have gotten the math so massively wrong?

-Mask of the Ruthless by Katy Rose Pool (Henry Holt)
+Masquerade of the Heart by Katy Rose Pool (Henry Holt) - previously titled Mask of the Ruthless.

 Caraza sits poised on the edge of chaos.
 Tensions rise between the Five Families and trouble brews in the Marshes—and Marlow is at the center of it all.
 In the tragic aftermath of the Vale-Falcrest wedding, Adrius refuses to speak to her, publicly vowing to find a wife before the year is out.
 Despite her heartbreak, Marlow is still intent on breaking his curse.
 To do so, she’ll have to play loving daughter to the man who cast it.
 But the closer she gets to her father, the more she starts to question if he’s really the villain she’s made him out to be.